canoespinoza/make-cool-beats/README.md

 # make cool beats
-Mobile-first drumpad for loading samples and MAKING COOL BEATS!
+Mobile-first drumpad MAKING COOL BEATS!

 ## technologies
-Howler.js
+-Howler.js
-CSS Grid
+-CSS Grid

-### HAVE SOME FUN!
+### have some fun!
 available for use at [makecoolbeats.com](www.makecoolbeats.com)

 I will be continuously adding new drum packs!